reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

-This also allows you to handle out-of-order responses with a local variable inside the effect:
+This also allows you to handle out-of-order responses with a local variable inside the effect.

 ```js{2,6,8}
   useEffect(() => {